-Small groups around the world connecting for even a few minutes during lunch, at the coffee shop, or wherever, and the pieces start to fit.
+Small groups, connecting for even a few minutes during lunch, at the coffee shop, or wherever, and the pieces start to fit.
 Our individual and collective centers get stronger.
-Anywhere in the world you find yourself, any time of day, someone puts out that symbol and is open to connect with others in a meaningful way and you are invited to join in or just listen to others, sharing; what is it that unites us, what do we have in common, what works for you, how do you stay connected.
-Connecting on the internet is great, but there is nothing like face to face, it makes it real.
+Anywhere in the world you find yourself, any time of day, someone puts out that symbol and it becomes an open invitation to connect with others in a meaningful way.
+Join in or just listen to others, sharing; what is it that unites us, what do we have in common, what works for you, how do you stay connected.
+Connecting on the internet is great, but there is nothing like face to face, to make it real.
 Real people connecting.
 Just carry the symbol, a piece of paper… you have a half hour between meetings… put it out at Starbucks or in the park.
-Others will see it and join you, meet new people that care, that want the same thing, a loving heathy world, living in harmony with each other.
-We need to make this ‘way of life’ real, an everyday thing.
+Others will see it and join you, meet new people that care and want the same thing, a loving, healthy world, living in harmony with each other.
+We need to make this conversation real, an everyday thing.
 Not that you need to do it every day but it should be available every day.
 Eventually, can you imagine, this becomes a common occurrence, everywhere you look the symbol is out, new ideas are coming to the surface, the sharing of all the great teachers out there available, accessible to everyone, and new ideas based on common sense.

 Common sense is the sense we forgot to develop, it’s the one that we all share, the knowing of who we are individually and collectively, allowing others their own perspective, respecting each other and sharing what works.